Kansas deputy and suspect fatally shot during arrest

 The shooting is under investigation.
 Easter said the deputy's vehicle was equipped with a dash camera but that footage was not yet available.

-He said the suspect has been linked to several crimes in the area on Sunday — the theft of a 40-caliber weapon, a silver vehicle and the black truck.
+He said the suspect has been linked to several crimes in the area on Sunday — the theft of a .40-caliber weapon, a silver vehicle and the black truck.
 He said there are no other suspects in Kunze's death, but that there may be more suspects in the other cases.

-The Sedgwick County Sheriff's Office posted a badge covered with a blue and black mourning band on its Facebook page to remember Kunze.
 Easter described the deputy's death as a "tragedy," saying Kunze "worked with great pride, loved and encouraged the people who worked with him, but most of all he loved his family."
 Kunze had a wife and child.

+The Sedgwick County Sheriff's Office posted a badge covered with a blue and black mourning band on its Facebook page to remember Kunze.

+"We will always remember him for his smile, his contagious laugh and his ability to engage anyone and everyone in conversation," Easter said.